Ed Chamberlain: Background

 Chamberlain was born in Warrington, Cheshire, England.

 Career

 He has previously played for the Widnes Vikings in the Super League, and on loan from Widnes at Whitehaven and the Bradford Bulls in the Championship, Workington Town in League 1 and Salford in the Super League.
 Chamberlain has also spent time on loan from Salford at London during the 2019 RFL Championship season.

-He has been dual-registered with Whitehaven in the Kingstone Press Championship.
+He has been dual-registered with Whitehaven in the Championship.